 A purchasing card (or P Card) is a type of commercial card that is used for business-to-business (B2B) purchases of goods and services without other payment methods, such as checks and automated clearing house (ACH) transactions.
 As with business charge cards, a purchasing card is also due in full every month.
 This means you won’t pay any interest on your purchases and there is no APR.

 Frequently Asked Questions (FAQs) About Business Charge Cards

 We covered a lot of information on business charge cards and when they’re beneficial.
 There are some questions that are asked more often than others, and we address those here.
-If you have any other questions, feel free to comment below or visit the Fit Small Business Forum, and we will provide an answer.
+If you have any other questions, feel free to comment below, and we will provide an answer.

 The most frequently asked questions about business charge cards are:

 American Express is the only major credit card issuer that offers business charge cards.
 A good rule of thumb is that if a card doesn’t carry an interest rate and is due in full every month, then it’s likely it’s a charge card.
 If it has an APR, it’s a credit card.

 What qualifies you for a business credit card?